 - The Atoner: Started drinking out of regret for his time as a Horseman of Apocalypse and was talked into becoming an Avenger by Wolverine so he could find a redemption.

 - Big, Screwed-Up Family: Its rarely pointed out in his appearances (due to him being relatively secondary character), but his family is really messed up:

-- First there is his Evil Uncle Tomo who forced him into hating USA and killed his father.
+- First, there's his Evil Uncle Tomo, who forced him into hating USA and killed his father.

 - Then there is his other Evil Uncle Shingen, a crime boss who was really abusive towards his daughter Mariko.
 He was killed by Wolverine.

 - Mariko herself became a crime boss despite being one of the nicer people in her family.
-She was killed by another crime boss, but recently she got better and became anti-heroic Scarlett Samurai.
+She was killed by another crime boss, but eventually she got better and became the anti-heroic Scarlet Samurai.
 Mariko and Wolverine also had a foster daughter Amiko.

 - Then there is his super villain cousin Silver Samurai, whom he tried to help to become a hero, but failed, which resulted in a conflict between cousins.
 After Samurai was killed, his son Shin took up his name and became a super villain himself.
 Sunfire once fought him with Wolverine.